What are augmented reality (AR) glasses?

 The augmented road ahead

 Augmented reality is no longer the stuff of science fiction.
-Companies the world over are working on ways to make the tech more integrated and user-friendly, and AR glasses are at the forefront of that revolution.
-In time, AR glasses will be indiscernible from regular glasses.
-The price tags will also likely be comparable.
-But arguably the best part will be that, when we want to, we can take them off.
+Companies all over the world are working on ways to make the tech more integrated and user-friendly, and AR glasses are at the forefront of that revolution.
+In time, AR glasses could be indiscernible from regular glasses.
+The price tags may also be comparable.

 RELATED READING: Can VR headsets harm your eyes?